-Members can register by calling 412.237.1637 beginning Monday, Feb.
+Members can register by calling 412.237.3400, then press 7 beginning Monday, Feb.
 5. Registration via the website will be available to Members and non-Members beginning Monday, Feb.
 12. To register via the website, click the “buy” button next to your desired camps (available Feb.
 12).

 Cost: $240 members / $270 non-members per session.